fkarg/fkarg.github.io/drafts/everything-f*cked.md

 tags:
 - book
 ---
-Review of Mark Mansons Book that aims 'for a better life and better world and could not be more needed right now.'
+Review of Mark Mansons book that aims 'for a better life and better world and could not be more needed right now.'

+* TOC
+{:toc}

 I bought this book along with [From Zero to One](../2020-02-01-zero-to-one/) and Seven Habits of Highly Effective People last year roughly a week after the